-Either way, dingy pillowcases tend to be stinky ones, too.
-Really, who wants to lay their head on a pillow that smells?
-Here’s how to clean grimy pillowcases so they both look and smell fresh.
+The thing is, grimy pillowcases tend to be stinky ones, too.
+Who wants to lay their head on a pillow that smells?
+Let’s fix that.

 Keep pillowcases from getting grimy again.